TN 31 (12-24)

 For additional information about the POD, see DI 25501.220.

-NOTE: Use the initial claim earnings hierarchy when verifying earnings during an application for expedited reinstatement.
+NOTE: Use the initial claim earnings priority when verifying earnings for requests for EXR.

-2. Hierarchical list of earnings verification sources for initial claims
+2. Priority list of earnings verification sources for initial claims

 Verify earnings using the following sources in order.
-If you believe evidence from a source is not accurate, proceed down the priority list to find more accurate earnings information.
+If you believe evidence from a source is not accurate, proceed down the priority list to find earnings that are more accurate.

-Use the paystubs that are submitted with the initial claim.
-If the paystub information is incomplete or inconsistent, and additional information is needed, proceed to the next source.
+Use the pay stub information that is available at the time of the initial claim and indicates when the monthly earnings were earned.
+If the earnings information is incomplete or inconsistent, proceed to the next source.

-If the employer participates with The Work Number, Verify Advantage or any other SSA-approved wage verification company, and you have a signed or attested SSA-821-BK (12 months or less), verify earnings using the third-party payroll provider data.
+If the employer participates with The Work Number or any other SSA-approved wage verification company, and you have a signed or attested SSA-8240, verify earnings using the third-party service.
+For a list of SSA-approved wage verification companies, see SI00820.147.
 Use the Pay Distribution Calculator to convert weekly or bi-weekly earnings into monthly totals.
-If you are unable to determine when earnings were earned or the employer does not use a third-party payroll provider, proceed to next source of earnings.
+If you are unable to determine when earnings were earned or the employer does not use an electronic wage verification company, proceed to the next source of earnings.

 d.
 SSA-L725